Introduction: Ultrasonic Vibration Motor

 Step 2: Simulations

 The ultrasonic receiver circuit seems to have a 100 ms delay.
-The trigger turns ON from 0 seconds, representing the presence of an ultrasonic signal (red rectangle in the first graph).
+The trigger turns ON from 0.05 seconds (50 ms), representing the presence of an ultrasonic signal (red rectangle in the first graph).
 However, the circuit is producing an AC output 100 ms later.

 The frequency simulations show a small bandwidth because the old PSpice simulation software student edition does not have radio frequency transistors.
 However, the ultrasonic receiver might still work with general-purpose transistors.